-I learned the hard way that you can't always get things exactly as you plan.
-In fact I still don't get it.
-By nature, I am a planner.
-I love to make plans.
-I have big business growth plans, to my meditation plan, down to planning out how I am going to clean and organize my closet!
+I learned the hard way that things don’t always go exactly as planned.
+I am a planner and I love making plans...business plans, meditation plans, even plans on how to clean and organize my closet!

-This is a reason I highly recommend journaling and physically writing down your plans.
-Because, when you write something down, you don't have to push your brain to recall it out of the enormous amount of information your brain processes on a daily basis.
-You make it easy and fast to recall and access information when you write it down.
+This is why I highly recommend journaling and physically writing down your plans.
+Because, when you write something down, you don't have to push yourself to pull it out from the mountains of information inside your brain.
+Writing things down is an easy and fast way to access information.

-There is a line from a poem written by David Whyte: "What you can plan is too small for you to live."
-In order for something BIG to happen, you must be willing to abandon the plan and go with the what you are being faced with.
-So, write down the plan, share the plan, then abandon any attachment to that plan.
+David Whyte once wrote, "What you can plan is too small for you to live."
+For something BIG to happen, you must be willing to abandon the plan and go with the flow.
+So, write down your plan and share it, but be ready to try something new when opportunities arise.